Podcastindex-org/helipad/umbrel/README.md

 The app will not show up in your Umbrel dashboard when installed this way.
 This is only for testing.

+## Removing the app

-If you want to remove the app just run this command: `sudo scripts/app uninstall podcasting20-boosts` from your Umbrel's root directory.
+If you want to remove the app just run this command: `sudo ~/umbrel/scripts/app uninstall podcasting20-boosts`